UW-Platteville Mission Statement, Administration, Board of Regents, Orgainizational Charts, and Sources of Information at UW-Platteville

 3.2 Essential Operations

 Specific areas of campus operation will need to continue even in the event of class cancellation, campus closure, or other campus emergency.
-The areas of operation and the personnel needed to ensure continued service necessary for critical University functions include the following areas:
+The areas of operation and the personnel needed to ensure continued service necessary for critical university functions include the following areas, with “A” for all emergencies and “B” depending on the type of emergency:

 3.3 Essential Personnel

-Positions and personnel required to perform the duties and operations under 3.2 shall be identified by each department or program area.
-Specific emergency and continuity of operations plans may identify additional essential areas of operations and personnel.
+Positions and personnel required to perform the duties and operations under 3.2 shall be identified and defined by each department or program area, depending on those areas’ Continuity of Operation Plan.
+Additional personnel may be needed, depending on the nature of the emergency.
+Those additional personnel may be requested by the EOC or department/program directors.

 3.4 Activity and Event Cancellation